zissou1/energy-balancer/README.md

 # Energy Balancer (Home Assistant Custom Integration)

+Use the offset value from Energy Balancer to shift heating in time and reduce cost: apply the offset in your climate automation to pre-heat when prices are low and ease off when prices are high.

 Energy Balancer computes a temperature offset for a heating system based on electricity price variations while keeping total energy neutral over a rolling window.
 The offset is positive when prices are low (pre-heating) and negative when prices are high (letting temperature float down).

 This integration is GUI-only and uses a Nordpool sensor to locate the Nordpool config entry, then calls the Nordpool service to fetch price data.